Frequently Asked Questions

 How much does therapy cost?

-Our directors and faculty operate at a fixed fee.
 All associate therapists operate on a sliding scale.
 To determine the sliding scale cost for associate therapists, we consider your income and number of dependents.

 Do I have to come every week?